About the project

 - Police departments sometimes fail to notify news outlets of homicides.
 If you know a homicide occurred but do not see it here, please contact us at email@example.com.

-Data reporter Janelle O'Dea and newsroom developer Josh Renaud programmed this app.
+Newsroom developer Josh Renaud and former data reporter Janelle O'Dea programmed this app.
 They built on work by former developer Andrew Nguyen.
-Former editors Amanda St. Amand and David Warren contributed to this project.
+Former editors Amanda St. Amand, David Warren and Cathy Hensley contributed to this project.